MRCIEU/COVIDITY_selbias/0.datasets/README.md

-# Candidate predictors of selection
+# Derive candidate predictors of selection
 >Supplementary Table 1 includes all variables assessed as potential predictors of selection into COVID-19 related subsamples.